6 Fields of Study for MBA Students

 While marketing may not be among the first few fields that come to mind when you think of MBA degrees, it’s a surprisingly common area of study with 27.7 percent of schools offering specialized master’s degrees in this area.
 (After accounting, marketing trails only finance (48.3 percent) and management (29.8 percent).

-There’s good reason for marketing’s popularity as an MBA specialization: an MBA offers a number of benefits for marketing professionals, including supporting a holistic understanding of business and therefore the degree to which marketing campaigns can align with an organization’s needs and wants; learning to think as both marketer and manager; and being equipped to navigate the dynamic field of marketing with the flexibility and problem-solving skills to adapt and keep up.
+MBAs in marketing offers a number of benefits for marketing professionals, including supporting a holistic understanding of business and therefore the degree to which marketing campaigns can align with an organization’s needs and wants; learning to think as both marketer and manager; and being equipped to navigate the dynamic field of marketing with the flexibility and problem-solving skills to adapt and keep up.

 Examining the value of MBA marketing specializations, Forbes asserts, “Marketing is undergoing a revolution right now.
 New technology, particularly mobile technology, is giving marketers new ways to get their products in front of consumers.
 Data collection and analytics is also helping marketers to understand their customers like never before, which helps them deliver precisely timed and targeted promotional content to both individuals and highly specialized market segments.”
 In other words, marketing MBAs which focus on analytics can be uniquely beneficial.